 Advice for owners to prevent this happening is an effective tick control program.
 If you are travelling to an area where Canine Ehrlichiosis is of concern, it is important to use oral tick prevention (such as Simparica, Nexgard) AND a tick collar to repel the ticks and stop them from biting your dog.
 The brand of tick collars recommended are “Seresto” tick collars.

 Canine Ehrlichiosis can be deadly if not treated.
 Treatment usually requires long term antibiotic therapy.
-If you suspect that your dog is showing any symptoms of Ehrlichiosis please contact us on 5494 3622 for advice.
+If you suspect that your dog is showing any symptoms of Ehrlichiosis please contact us for advice.